-Evidence Portfolios conside following panels red by the Cost weightings
+Evidence Portfolios considered following panels by the Cost weightings

 Pacific Research 2.5

-Māori Knowledge and Developm ent 3
+Māori Knowledge and Development 3

-- 27. The TEC must allocate funding for QE based on the proportion of the total number of staff at participating TEOs whose Evidence Portfolios have been allocated a quality category of A, B, C and C(NE), weighted by the numerical quality scores, full time equivalent status of the staff members, the cost weightings for different subject areas, and the additional funding weighting for Māori and Pacific staff members. - 28.
-Additional funding weightings for Māori and Pacific staff members will be applied as follows: - a. a funding weighting of 2.5 for Evidence Portfolios submitted by Māori staff members; or - b. a funding weighting of 2 for Evidence Portfolios submitted by Pacific staff members. - 29.
-The TEC must establish how to determine who qualifies as a Māori staff member or a Pacific staff member for this purpose. - 30.
-If a researcher qualifies as both a Māori staff member and a Pacific staff member, the higher weighting will apply.
+- 27. The TEC must allocate funding for QE based on the proportion of the total number of staff at participating TEOs whose Evidence Portfolios have been allocated a quality category of A, B, C and C(NE), weighted by the numerical quality scores, full time equivalent status of the staff members, and the cost weightings for different subject areas. - 28.
+Additional funding weightings for Māori and Pacific staff members will be considered after the UAG process and any subsequent Government decisions.